crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 ## Step 0 : Notes on  "Canis Major" Network upgrade

-Before we start, please note that there was a "*Canis Major*" network upgrade at the block height `922,363`, which requires node operator to update their Crypto.org Chain Mainnet binary `chain-maind` from `v1.*.*` to `v2.0.1`.
+Before we start, please note that there was a "*Canis Major*" network upgrade at the block height `922,363`, which requires the node operator to update their Crypto.org Chain Mainnet binary `chain-maind` from `v1.*.*` to `v2.0.1`.

-For host who would like to build a **Full Node** with complete blockchain data from scratch, one would need to:
+For the host who would like to build a **Full Node** with complete blockchain data from scratch, one would need to:
 1. Start the node with the older binary version `v1.2.1`;
 1. Sync-up with the blockchain until it reaches the target upgrade block height `922,363`;
 1. Update the binary to `v2.0.1` and start the node again.